Sports Marketing Strategies

 Squaring the circle: P&G “Thank you, Mom!”

-In a stunning campaign, which emphasised the importance of the mother in the training of the champion to-be, Procter linked up to the Olympic Games and gratified mothers (the PMs) with emotional spots that showed the entire world the key role mothers play in the growth of a champion.
+In a stunning campaign, which emphasized the importance of the mother in the training of the champion-to-be, Procter linked up to the Olympic Games and gratified mothers (the PMs) with emotional spots that showed the entire world the key role mothers play in the growth of a champion.

 The company subsequently implemented tactic actions on the territory aimed at promoting the purchase of specific products.
 These actions were associated to the supply of sports materials to schools in need, located close to supermarkets, with a view to contributing to the growth of the territory in which its customers live and the children of the PMs go to school.
 Last, but not least, direct actions were implemented in schools with the participation of winning testimonials from the sponsored National Team.
 Athletes met the pupils and became a source of inspiration for the champions of the future, and this was all thanks to the mothers who were simultaneously the targets and the supporting pillars of the project, because there would be no champion at all without a mother giving her time and energies for his/her growth.
 A mother purchasing specific products creates the resources for sports materials or the opportunities for some pupils to meet testimonials who can change their life through inspiration.